Archive-42/ARCHIVE-OCT/_DOWNLOADS/docs-main/content/github/administering-a-repository/releasing-projects-on-github/managing-releases-in-a-repository.md

   - /github/administering-a-repository/creating-releases
   - /github/administering-a-repository/editing-and-deleting-releases
   - /github/administering-a-repository/managing-releases-in-a-repository
-permissions: 'Repository collaborators and people with write access to a repository can create, edit, and delete a release.'
+permissions: "Repository collaborators and people with write access to a repository can create, edit, and delete a release."
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Repositories
 shortTitle: Manage releases
 ---

 {% ifversion fpt or ghes > 3.0 or ghae %}

 ## About release management